mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 - Root cause over workaround.
 Move misplaced files, don't add ignore lists.
 Fix infra issues at the infra layer, don't patch app code.
 ```

 Claude Code loads `persona.md` at session start.
-It knows who it's working with before the first question lands, not through prompting, but through memory.
+It knows who it's working with before the first question lands.

 **Claude Code's semantic memory layer:**
 - `persona.md` - who you are, how you think, what you value